Freedom of Speech, Expression and Dissent

 Library Resources and Services

-The Leatherby Libraries’ homepage (www.chapman.edu/library) is the starting point for accessing more than 334,000 books, over 16,000 e-books, 274 online databases, and 68,000 full-text journals, which are available 24/7.
+The Leatherby Libraries’ homepage https://www.chapman.edu/library/ is the starting point for accessing more than 350,000 books, over 160,000 e-books, 317 online databases, and over 70,000 full-text journals, which are available 24/7.
 Students, faculty, and staff may borrow books and media from the library's extensive physical collections.
 Items are sent directly to the borrower’s home via an efficient document delivery and interlibrary loan service through the Annenberg Satellite Education Information Center.
 Library instruction is available throughout the academic year, ensuring that students are connected to the information resources they need to succeed in their courses.
 Faculty may request library instruction sessions for their blended and online courses.
 Students may request Individual Research Consultations (IRC) for one-on-one research assistance.
 Contact the Coordinator of Brandman University Library Services for research assistance, to request a library instruction session, or to schedule an IRC at (800) 344-5756 Ext.
-2 or email@example.com.
-For weekend assistance, contact the Leatherby Libraries Reference Desk at firstname.lastname@example.org / (714) 532-7714 or (800) 344-5756 Ext.
-3. A basic guide for navigating the library is available at: http://chapman.libguides.com/brandman.
+2 or firstname.lastname@example.org.
+For weekend assistance, contact the Leatherby Libraries Reference Desk at email@example.com / (714) 532-7714 or (800) 344-5756 Ext.
+3. A basic guide for navigating the library is available at: http://chapman.libguides.com/brandman_university.

 The Office of Accessible Education and Counseling Services